Effective Treatment Options for Varicose Veins: What You Need to Know

 Although they are rare, they can include:

-Rarely, veins very close to the skin may blow up, which causes minor bleeding.
+2. Bleeding: Rarely veins dangerously close to the skin may blow up, which causes minor bleeding.
 However, any bleeding needs medical attention.

 How do you prevent it?